fbpx skip to Main Content

 Insurance providers

-To enable us to obtain permission to carry out investigations or treatments at your insurance company’s expense and to arrange payment for the services and treatments we have provided to your pet we would use:
+To enable us to obtain permission to carry out investigations or treatments at your insurance company’s expense and to arrange payment for the services and treatments we have provided to your pet

 Banks and payment service providers